Modelling the links between transport, air quality and COVID-19 spread using naturalistic data from Dhaka, Bangladesh | Project No. LIL094

 Low-income countries in Sub-Saharan Africa and South Asia

-This study investigated the effects of COVID-19 policy interventions on the transport (traffic) outcome and related these to potential changes in air quality, traffic accidents and disease spread.
+This study will investigate the effects of COVID-19 policy interventions on the transport (traffic) outcome and related these to potential changes in air quality, traffic accidents and disease spread.

 Transport plays a key role in the spread of contagious diseases, such as COVID-19.
 The Government of Bangladesh imposed a transport lockdown and restricted the movement of people early in the COVID-19 pandemic.